Icelandic summer is calling you for an adventure. | Check this out!

 Man standing at viewpoint and holding thermos bottle

 We are all already familiar with the downside of plastics.
 Even though the hotel chains and other travel companies are doing their best to switch plastics into more sustainable materials, there is something you can do right now.
-Travel with your own reusable water bottle, ditch the plastic bags at the supermarket, and try to bring your own cutlery and metal straw, if possible.
+This might be the easiest sustainable travel tip: start by traveling with your own reusable water bottle, ditch the plastic bags at the supermarket, and try to bring your own cutlery and metal straw, if possible.

 man camping in Iceland inside car rooftop tent